SAP Commissions

 Whichever approach you want to take, decide on your goals before designing your territories.
 It’s also a good idea to get the plans approved initially by other stakeholders in the company before going any further.
 Just make sure everyone is always wanting the same.

-1. Know the needs and problems of your customers.
+1. Know the needs and problems of your customers to enhance your sales management approach.

 With a clear idea of what you want to achieve, the next step is to carefully think through the other half of the business equation – your customers and potential customer.